GiuliaFedrizzi/GiuliaFedrizzi/README.md

 ### Hi there 👋

+I'm Giulia, a post-doc (research fellow) in Applied Maths at the University of Leeds.

+Currently working on ice microstructures, using machine learning (CNNs) to predict their deformation history.

-I'm Giulia, PhD student in Fluid Dynamics at the University of Leeds.
-Currently working on simulating melt flow through solid crust using numerical modelling.
+My PhD was in Fluid Dynamics, simulating melt flow through solid crust using numerical modelling.

 I usually work with Python, but I also use some C++.
 Sometimes I like to play around with R and Julia.